AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 # SDS data query methods

-When using <xref:sds-stream-data#list-values-account-path> or <xref:sds-stream-data#list-values-tenants-path> to query for data, there are several methods of retrieval:</xref:sds-stream-data#list-values-account-path>
+When using <xref:sds-stream-data#list-values-account-path> or <xref:sds-stream-data#list-values-tenants-path> to query for data, there are several methods of retrieval:

 - [Find distinct value](#find-distinct-value)
 - [Filtered](#filtered)